josianeblanger/NPP_baffin_bay/README.md

 * Chlorophyll-a (chl-a) 🌱
 * Net Primary Production (NPP)  🦠

-for the Tallurutiup Imanga Marine Protected Area (MPA) project.
+for the Tallurutiup Imanga Marine Protected Area (MPA) project financed by DFO Canada.

+There's a branch for each component (rrs, chl-a, dineof_plus and npp).